IvoSorokins/intermediateHybridAutomation/README.md

 5.**Dependencies**: Build the Maven project to fetch the required dependencies.
 Run the following command in your project directory: mvn clean install

+# Driver instance across all methods

+Driver in the constructor is stored as a class member, this way, you don't have to pass the driver as an argument to each method.
+However, if different methods might use different driver instances, then it would be better to pass the driver as an argument to each method.
+The benefit of having separate screen objects that each contain their own driver is that it makes the code more organized and easier to understand. creating a new instance of a class in Java is generally not a very expensive operation, especially compared to the time it takes to interact with a mobile application through Appium

 ## Framework Setup
 To set up the framework and run your tests, follow these steps: